aliakbars/facct-tutorial/README.md

 poetry run uvicorn main:app --reload
 ```

-This will start the app on `http://localhost:8000/`.
-Navigate to this URL in your web browser to see the app in action!
+This will start the app on `http://localhost:8000/`, but you may see a landing page saying that there are no papers to annotate at this stage.

 To add papers to your database, run:
 ```bash
 poetry run python utils.py add-papers
 ```
 after changing the `papers_file` argument in the `config.yml` file.

+Rerun the app again and go to `http://localhost:8000/?PROLIFIC_PID=1&SESSION_ID=1&STUDY_ID=1` to test the app.
+You should see the page to annotate a set of 5 papers.

 ## Putting Into Production